kennytv/list-of-shame/README.md

 * [Mohist](https://github.com/MohistMC/Mohist), "Get all the worst parts of Bukkit and Forge and mash them together" - [Swapped Essentials' plugin jar](https://github.com/MohistMC/Mohist/blob/70a303f4d02e9480cc5472c1c26f7d9cb6560732/src/fmllauncher/java/com/mohistmc/AutoDeletePlugins.java#L20-L22) after trying to [submit a PR](https://github.com/EssentialsX/Essentials/pull/3580) to Essentials to fix their own butchering of the Bukkit API. *Then* tried to turn [Essentials' PSA](https://essentialsx.net/do-not-use-mohist.html) regarding security concerns [into an ad](https://github.com/EssentialsX/Website/pull/44).
 * [Retrooper](https://github.com/KennyTV/list-of-shame/issues/46)
 * [The Duper Trooper](https://www.youtube.com/channel/UC_Nuc3040H1WjeO9aoY4NPg) - Clickbait YouTube channel that "leaks" exploits and other security related issues to the public and encourages its followers to report to them instead of disclosing properly.
 And yes, [they actually do](https://cdn.discordapp.com/attachments/155145799796391936/877016425221459978/unknown.png).
-* [WorldQL](https://www.worldql.com/posts/2021-08-worldql-scalable-minecraft/) - Interesting project with a promising idea, but with Sugarcane-level advertising, vastly blown out of proportion, and already containing countless red flags in their public Spigot plugin, which do not give the impression of scalability.

 ## Software Alternatives / Info Threads
 This section is the only part of this page you should *actually* take somewhat seriously.